 With Real Estate you are able to grow your wealth exponentially faster than the conventional 401K’s and stock investing, therefore you are able to escape the dogma of working 50+ hour weeks at a job that is unfulfilling.
 And if you are one of the lucky ones who happen to do what you enjoy… well good for you 😛

 Money is not everything but it is important because it gives you the freedom to live life on your terms.
+And we are being misled by the Wall Street institutions and prevailing dogma.
+Don’t listen to your financial advisor who gets paid based on commissions.

 As a great time in history to be alive with general peace and technological convinced, I see a silent war being waged upon the shrinking Middle Class.
 This is the Civil Rights movement of my time.
 In a way, people are having a Stockholm Syndrome with Wall Street profiteers being the captors.
 Let’s work together to redirect money from the Wall-Street casinos and corrupt financial institutions…To help the endangered ‘Middle Class’ savers find safer, more profitable investments in Main Street opportunities benefiting local communities.